jvio/chat-room/README.md

 #### Devops

-I am using an azure account to create a pipeline that uses all the mentioned tech stack, and created:
+Using an azure account to create a pipeline that uses all the mentioned tech stack, and created:

 - CI/CD for getting a new build/release on each check in.